ten3roberts/qf.nvim/README.md

         auto_resize = true, -- Auto resize and shrink list if less than `max_height`
         max_height = 8, -- Maximum height of location/quickfix list
         min_height = 5, -- Minumum height of location/quickfix list
+        wide = false, -- Open list at the very bottom of the screen, stretching the whole width.
     },
     -- Quickfix list configuration
     c = {